Artifacts

 — Mary Oliver

-My work is born out of a practice of deliberate observation, giving attention to my surroundings and finding meaning in ordinary elements in the natural environment.
-The mark-making that arises from that consideration is purposeful in quieting the mind and creating a more internalized encounter with the natural world.
+My work is born out of a practice of observation, giving attention to my surroundings, and finding meaning in the ordinary elements in the natural environment.
+The mark-making that comes from reflecting is purposeful in quieting the mind and creating a more internalized encounter with the natural world.

 The story of Artifacts began when I was young.
-I spent hours sitting with my mother, watching her work her silk needlepoint.
-She was bedridden with an ongoing assortment of cancers originating from a metastasized lump in her breast that ultimately took her life at just 37.
-The needlework she created is a physical object that I can hold; tactile evidence of her hand at work, an artifact that’s proof of her brief presence on the planet.
+I spent hours sitting with my mother, watching her work on her silk needlepoint.
+She was bedridden with an ongoing assortment of cancers that originated from a metastasized lump in her breast, which ultimately took her life at just 37.
+The needlework she created is a tangible object that I can hold—tactile evidence of her hand at work, an artifact that serves as proof of her brief presence on this planet.
 My mother made her mark with thread just as I make mine with paint.
-The objects we create form a generational chain, the artifacts and legacy we leave behind as even as mortal memory fades.
+The objects we create with our hands form a generational chain, becoming fragments of the essence we leave behind as mortal memory fades.

 Explore Artifacts